cisar2218/Plutonication/README.md

 - AcccessCredentials class enable you to convert information (which are must for connection) to URI.
 That way, it's easy to share.
 E.g. PlutoWallet use QR code scanning to access dApp's URI.
 #### III.
 Send
 - Each message has id header `MessageCode`(e.g. `MessageCode.PublicKey`).
 This way you determinate, how to interpret the data.
-- Sending messages (byte[], string, transaction(=[see `Method` class](https://github.com/ajuna-network/Ajuna.NetApi/blob/6976d251c3ae468b1190f13b0656ce54d94bf0af/Ajuna.NetApi/Model/Extrinsics/Method.cs) in [Ajuna.NetApi](https://github.com/ajuna-network/Ajuna.NetApi))).
+- Sending messages (byte[], string, transaction([see `Method` class](https://github.com/ajuna-network/Ajuna.NetApi/blob/6976d251c3ae468b1190f13b0656ce54d94bf0af/Ajuna.NetApi/Model/Extrinsics/Method.cs) in [Ajuna.NetApi](https://github.com/ajuna-network/Ajuna.NetApi))).
 Serialize any data of your choice.
 - `SendMethod(Method m)` makes very convinient to send your method.
 #### IV.
 Receive data
 - As mentioned in `I.` there network stream receiving loop is automaticaly setup.